karnchanit-l/unemployment-rate-prediction/README.md

-# unemployment-rate-prediction
+# Unemployment Rate Prediction

-Unemployment rate prediction
+Train and evaluate the models of unemployment rate data.